Nova Varoš: Geography

 Nova Varoš is located in southwest Serbia, the main road that connects the north of the country the Montenegrin coast.
 It is situated at 1000 meters above sea level, and below the northern slopes of mountain Zlatar.
 Nova Varoš is located in the Dinaric mountain range.
 North of town is mountain Murtenica, while the south mountain Zlatar.

 Climate

 Nova Varoš has an oceanic climate (Köppen climate classification: Cfb).

 Demographics

-According to the last official census done in 2011, the Municipality of Nova Varoš has 16,638 inhabitants.
-Population density on the territory of the municipality is 28.6 inhabitants per square kilometer.
+According to the last official census done in 2022, the Municipality of Nova Varoš has 13,507 inhabitants.
+Population density on the territory of the municipality is 23 inhabitants per square kilometer.

 Ethnic groups

-In 1991, the population of the municipality was composed of: Serbs and Montenegrins (89.20%), ethnic Muslims (8.51%) and others.
+In 1991, the population of the municipality was composed of: Serbs and Montenegrins (89.20%), Muslims (8.5%) and others.

-In 2002, the population of the municipality was composed of: Serbs (18,001) (90.09%), Bosniaks (1,028) (5.15%), ethnic Muslims (502) (2.51%) and others.
+In 2002, the population of the municipality was composed of: Serbs (18,001) (90.1%), Bosniaks (1,028) (5.1%), ethnic Muslims (502) (2.5%) and others.
 Most of those who in 1991 census declared themselves as Muslims by ethnicity, in the next census in 2002 declared themselves as Bosniaks, while the smaller number of them still declare themselves as Muslims by ethnicity.